silviamaggi/smd-com/_posts/2020-04-10-pandemic-opportunity-for-change.md

 ---
 author: silvia
 title: The Pandemic is a Massive Opportunity for Change
-categories: Design
+categories: [Design, Sustainability]
-tags: [design, society, sustainability, dieter rams]
+tags:
+  - design
+  - society
+  - sustainability
+  - dieter rams
 description: The current pandemic crisis reveales the shortcomings of our society.
 We have the opportunity to change and shape a better and sustainable society for everyone.
 excerpt: The current pandemic crisis reveales the shortcomings of our society.
 We have the opportunity to change and shape a better and sustainable society for everyone.
 featured-image: charlie-deets.jpg
+permalink: /design/:title/
 redirect_from:
   - /design/crisis-opportunity-to-shape-a-better-society/
 ---